snowbillr/turn-based-game-engine/SCRATCH.md

+**generic-state**

+From a DevEx perspective, why does the Flow need the `<State>` generic?
+When the flow is being defined, we don't care about what the callback parameters are going to be.
+Buuuuttt we do since we're passing in the callbacks.

 I'm worried about needing to declare the onStart and onEnd with the flow definitions.
 That seems to make things harder.